shobuj-das/Manual-Testing-Flight-Expert/README.md

 ### Conclusion
-The manual testing project for the Rokomari e-commerce website successfully validated its core functionalities, usability, and responsiveness across various modules.
+The manual testing project for the Flight Expert website successfully validated its core functionalities, usability, and responsiveness across various modules.
 The test documentation—including test cases, scenarios, reports, and bug tracking—ensures a smooth, reliable, and user-friendly experience for end users.

 ### Test Report Summary